tekna28/AirBnB_clone/README.md

 ## Usage

 Once the console is launched, you can start using various commands to manage your AirBnB objects.
-You can type help or help <command> to get more information about specific commands.
+You can type help or help "command" to get more information about specific commands.

 ## Console Commands